 • Also, store cured onions in a dark place, just above freezing temperatures.

 • If your onions begin to sprout, you can always preserve them by caramelizing them and canning them in a pressure canner.

 Crystal White Wax

 These onions are incredibly high quality and are a good medium size.
-They have yellowy brown skin and take a round shape.
-Sturon is considered a dual purpose onion because it can be planted close or far apart from green bunching onions.
+They have yellowy-brown skin and take a round shape.
+The Sturon onion is considered a dual-purpose onion because it can be planted close or far apart from green bunching onions.
 This type has a thin neck shape and is great for winter growth.
 Since they do well in the cold, this makes them an automatic steal for gardeners.